What is Telehealth?

 How Consumerism in Healthcare Impacts Telehealth Growth

 Even prior to the pandemic, the trend of consumerism in healthcare was growing.
-(You can read more about it in our blog entitled “How Consumerism Has Changed the Face of Healthcare Forever.”)
+(More information is available about it in our blog entitled “How Consumerism Has Changed the Face of Healthcare Forever”).

-Basically, consumerism in healthcare refers to the way that patients now make choices regarding the healthcare providers they will use and the services they will request from those providers.
-Just as consumers shop around for the best deal on retail items, patients are now comfortable with comparing costs and services from one provider to another and choosing the provider and services that most resonates with them.
+Basically, consumerism in healthcare refers to the way that patients now make choices regarding the healthcare providers they will use, as well as the services they will request from those providers.
+Just as consumers shop around for the best deal on retail items, patients are now comfortable with comparing costs / services from one provider to another and choosing the provider and services that most resonates with them.